tomheston/fragility-metrics/FRAGILITY_METRICS.md

 Defines the Walsh FI and the canonical toggle rule on which MFQ is based.

 ### Changelog

+**Version 14.2.0** (September 9, 2026)

+- Added the **NNT analogy** to the Part IV NBF core concept: NBF repackages known effect sizes onto a decision-ready 0–1 scale exactly as NNT repackages ARR — no new information, decision-ready packaging — with each metric's lineage named (RQ, a normalized cross-product distance related to the phi coefficient; SRQ/ORQ/DNB, bounded log-ratios; DTI, a bounded Fisher z).
+Stating the lineage openly preempts the rebranding objection.
+- The within-design comparison limit is written inside the analogy so the analogy cannot be quoted without it: numerical comparability holds within a design family; across designs nb supplies a common interpretive language, not equivalent numbers.
+- Interpretive addition only: no metric, formula, threshold, pairing, or classification changes.

+**Version 14.1.0** (September 7, 2026)

+- **Stated the fragility (fr) bands for the first time.** A result is unstable when GFI = 1 or GFQ < 0.01, stable otherwise.
+This is additive: no prior release stated an fr cutoff, so nothing is redefined and no published value changes.
+- The two conditions are grounded differently and the document says so.
+GFI = 1 is unstable **by definition**, being the smallest perturbation the metric admits above the small-N floor.
+GFQ < 0.01 is a **declared convention** justified by tolerance — a finding that does not survive a 1% reallocation is less stable than the error rates medicine accepts elsewhere — and is explicitly revisable.
+- Recorded that the convention is deliberately lenient and therefore under-counts instability: on the 164-table reference corpus, GFQ < 0.01 alone classifies 27% unstable against 73% at 0.05.
+A threshold that disfavors the framework's own thesis is stated as such rather than defended.
+- Noted that the two conditions cover disjoint cases, since GFI = 1 with GFQ ≥ 0.01 occurs exactly when N ≤ 100.
+- Band stated for GFQ only.
+Native quotients for other designs remain qualitative within their design family, per the cross-design non-comparability rule.
+- Updated the Key beneath the strength-of-evidence tables, which previously recorded the cutoffs as omitted pending publication.
+- **Made the SFW retirement visible.** v13.9.0 recorded the significant-fragile-weak → significant-unstable-near mapping in its changelog only.
+A "Retired pattern names" note now sits beside the nb terminology note where the patterns are actually used.
+- Not resolved in this release: the operational definition of "fragile" used for the SFW pattern in the hub paper (24 of 77).
+If it is not GFQ < 0.01, the hub's figure is not reproducible under this release and the Divergence Register gains an entry.

 **Version 14.0.0** (September 6, 2026)